pixelastic/blog.pixelastic.com/_posts/2010-07-23-beginner-s-introduction-to-unit-testing-and-tdd.md

 Great !

 First, I discourage you to start and write tests for your whole application right now.
-The biggest the app, the faster you'll be fed up with tests.
+The bigger the app, the faster you'll be fed up with tests.
 It's much more harder to write tests after, than before.
 So just write tests for one class or two at the moment, add new features to your app (using the TDD approach), and get back to writing tests to the rest of the app later.